Conversion between quaternions and Euler angles: Tait–Bryan angles

+(This is the formula in the penultimate, ZYX row for the Tait-Bryan angles in Euler angles.)

 Euler angles for Body 3-1-3 Sequence – The xyz (original fixed Lab) system is shown in blue, the XYZ (rotated final Body) system is shown in red.
 The line of nodes, labelled N and shown in green, is the intermediate Body X-axis around which the second rotation occurs.

-Euler angles (in 3-2-1 sequence) to quaternion conversion
+Angles (in ZYX sequence) to quaternion conversion

 By combining the quaternion representations of the Euler rotations we get for the Body 3-2-1 sequence, where the airplane first does yaw (Body-Z) turn during taxiing onto the runway, then pitches (Body-Y) during take-off, and finally rolls (Body-X) in the air.
 The resulting orientation of Body 3-2-1 sequence (around the capitalized axis in the illustration of Tait–Bryan angles) is equivalent to that of lab 1-2-3 sequence (around the lower-cased axis), where the airplane is rolled first (lab-x axis), and then nosed up around the horizontal lab-y axis, and finally rotated around the vertical lab-z axis (lB = lab2Body):